 1. Background

-Since nitrogen deposition has more than doubled over the past century, nitrogen limited ecosystems such as terrestrial ecosystems are expected to increase biological demand on phosphorus, switching the limiting nutrient in the ecosystem ( Galloway et al. 2003; Vitousek et al. 2010; Cleveland et al. 2013).
-The addition of nitrogen onto a nitrogen limited system such as terrestrial ecosystems, will stimulate net primary productivity (NPP) which could have effects on the carbon cycle (Aber et al. 2003).
-One aspect that could be affected by this increase in productivity would be sap flow in trees which would have an effect on plot-scale transpiration.
-Transpiration contributes the majority of the loss of water from a watershed and is sensitive to forest nutrition (Barbour et al. 2004; Ford et al. 2007; Phillips et al. 2001).
+Terrestrial ecosystems have long been thought to be nitrogen (N) limited.
+Since N deposition has more than doubled over the past century, these N limited ecosystems are expected to increase biological demand for other elements such as phosphorus (P), resulting in other nutrients becoming limiting in the ecosystem ( Galloway et al. 2003; Vitousek et al. 2010; Cleveland et al. 2013).
+The addition of N to a N limited system, is expected to stimulate net primary productivity (NPP), which could affect the carbon cycle (Aber et al. 2003).
+An increase in productivity could affect transpiration rates in individual trees, which could also have an effect on plot-scale transpiration.
+Transpiration comprises the majority of the non-runoff loss of water from a watershed, and is sensitive to forest nutrition (Barbour et al. 2004; Ford et al. 2007; Phillips et al. 2001).

-Sap flow measurements in the xylem flow of the tree can be used to estimate diurnal fluctuations and transpiration which are used to determine forest water use (Granier 1987).
-Xylem sap is composed of water, nutrients, and minerals that are transported up the sapwood from the roots to branches and leaves by the pressure, tension, and osmotic gradients created in the sapwood.
+Transpiration measurements in the xylem flow of the tree can be used to estimate diurnal fluctuations help explain forest water use (Granier 1987).
+Xylem sap is composed of water, nutrients, and minerals that are transported upwards from the roots to branches and leaves by the pressure, tension, and osmotic gradients created in the sapwood.
 A variation in this tension or pressure in the xylem is easily detected because of its hydraulic continuity (Joly and Dixon 1894).
-This tension and pressure ascend sap up the xylem which can be affected by soil water availability, climate humidity, and stomatal control in the tree leaves (Meinzer et al. 2004).
-When stomata are open during photosynthesis, negative pressure in the xylem is creating, pulling water from the soil, through the stem, and to the leaves.
-The movement of sap through the sapwood is caused by cohesion and adhesion properties of water combined with negative pressure produced during photosynthesis (Joly and Dixon 1894).
+Sap ascent can be affected by soil water availability, vapor pressure deficit, and stomatal control in the tree leaves (Meinzer et al. 2004).
+When stomata are open during photosynthesis, water is pulled under tension from the soil, through the stem, and to the leaves based on the vapor pressure deficit of the atmosphere.
+Water moves through the sapwood through cohesion and adhesion of water molecules combined with negative pressure produced during photosynthesis (Joly and Dixon 1894).

-In the Multiple Element Limitation in Northern Hardwood Ecosystem (MELNHE) plots, preliminary sap flow measurements were taken in the summer of 2012 and 2014.
-Both of these studies were conducted on two of the five treatment plots, the calcium addition, and control plots in a mature stand at Hubbard Brook and Bartlett Experimental Forest.
-The results of the studies were consistent with each other and found that sap flow increases during the day and decreases at night.
-This would be expected because photosynthesis decreases at night, decreasing the negative pressure in the xylem.
-Also found in both of these studies was that nutrient additions increase transpiration which can alter the watershed water cycle.
+In the Multiple Element Limitation in Northern Hardwood Ecosystem (MELNHE) plots, preliminary sap flow measurements were taken in the summer of 2012, 2014, and 2015.
+In 2012 and 2014, the studies were conducted on sugar maple, American beech, and yellow birch on the wollastonite and control plots in a mature stand at Hubbard Brook and Bartlett Experimental Forest.
+These studies found that transpiration increased during the day and decreased at night, consistent with the diurnal opening and closing of the stomata during daylight hours.
+Both studies also showed that wollastonite increased transpiration, supporting the idea that wollastonite could potentially alter the watershed water cycle as theorized by Green et al. (2013).
+The 2015 study examined one species, white birch, on all five nutrient treatments in a middle-aged stand at Bartlett Experimental Forest.
+While the wollastonite effect was not as pronounced during the 2015 study, there did appear to be a significant reduction in transpiration on the P plot, suggesting that P may contribute to increased water use efficiency (Johnston et al. unpublished data).
+This finding, as well as the potential decrease in the effect of wollastonite on transpiration as time since treatment increases, warrant further investigation.

 2. Objectives